flyingace/PictoPhone/README.md

 # PictoPhone (working name)

-An app being built for display on a touch screen attached to a Raspberry Pi.
+An app being built in [Electron](http://electron.atom.io/) for display on a touch screen attached to a Raspberry Pi.

-As a starting point we have used electron-react-boilerplate (https://github.com/chentsulin/electron-react-boilerplate).
+As a starting point we have used [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate).

 ## Install